Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Introduction

-In a bilayer HM/FM system, only two stable resistance states are possible during CIMS.
-The spin current generated in the HM accumulates at both HM interfaces; however, it can act on one FM layer only, causing the reversal of its magnetization.
+In a bilayer HM/FM system, the magnetization state can be determined using anisotropic or spin-Hall magnetoresistance, and in a binary system two resistance stated are written using CIMS \cite{Kurenkov_DuttaGupta_Zhang_Fukami_Horio_Ohno_2019}.
+The spin current generated in the HM accumulates at both HM interfaces; however, it can only act on a single FM layer, potentially causing the reversal of its magnetization.
 In contrast, in trilayer FM/HM/FM systems, the spin current has a different polarization at both interfaces.
-Thus, its effect on the magnetizations of both FMs may be more sophisticated than in bilayers.
-The energy efficiency of the magnetization reversal in such trilayer systems is supposed to be slightly higher than in the bilayer ones.
-However, the advantage of trilayers is that they provide the possibility of four stable resistance states.
-This feature makes them attractive for potential use in low-power consumption and high-density memory design and in the simulation of synapses for neuromorphic computation. \cite{li_field-free_2021, lan_gradient_2021}
+The energy efficiency of the magnetization reversal in such trilayer systems may be slightly higher than that of the bilayer ones.
+Another advantage of trilayers is that they provide the possibility of four stable resistance states, making them attractive for potential use in low-power consumption and high-density memory design \cite{Lavrijsen_Lee_Fernández-Pacheco_Petit_Mansell_Cowburn_2013} and bioinspired neuromorphic computations. \cite{li_field-free_2021, lan_gradient_2021}